hoodiehq/hoodie/README.md

 There might be more properties and `22.0.2` will likely be a higher number, but that’s okay.

-Now run `npm start` to start your Hoodie app.s
+Now run `npm start` to start your Hoodie app.

 You can find a more thorough description in our [Getting Started Guide](http://docs.hood.ie/camp/start/index.html).